box/developer.box.com/content/guides/archives/index.md

 Box Archive is available only for Enterprise Advanced accounts.

 Box Archive allows you to create and manage archives.
 An archive is a folder dedicated to storing content that is redundant, outdated, or trivial.
-Content in an archive is not accessible to its owner and collaborators.
+Content in an archive is owned by the enterprise, it is not accessible to previous owner and collaborators.

 ## Archives are folders